-As noted above, the siting of energy facilities including electrical transmission lines is exempt from local government regulatory review.
-However; however, local Municipal and County governments do have land use and zoning authority within their boundaries which can only be overridden only by a public utility invoking eminent domain.
-In addition, Municipal and County governments can establish a process for public review and process by developing such a process within their general plans. -Several Countiescounties in California (Colusa General Plan Transmission Element) have done so and helped create and guide a more orderly and comprehensive process to ensure early public input to the siting process-and, creating the potential for more community buy-inparticipation and a reduction in potential environmental affectseffects caused by the siting of the transmission corridor. -In addition, a well-thought-out planning process at the County and Municipal levellevels can lead to the planning of joint use corridors and efficient implementation of important electrical transmission projects.
+As noted above, the siting of electrical transmission lines is exempt from local government regulatory review; however, local Municipal and County governments do have land use and zoning authority within their boundaries which can be overridden only by a public utility invoking eminent domain.
+In addition, Municipal and County governments can establish a process for public review and process by developing such a process within their general plans.
+Several counties in California have done so and helped create and guide a more orderly and comprehensive process to ensure early public input to the siting process, creating the potential for more community participation and a reduction in potential environmental effects caused by the siting of the transmission corridor.
+In addition, a well-thought-out planning process at the County and Municipal levels can lead to the planning of joint use corridors and efficient implementation of important electrical transmission projects.

-The revisions associated with the Imperial County Geothermal/AlternativeRenewable Energy and Transmission Element to include transmission siting and planning is an attempt to provide a more comprehensive and orderly approach to the development of future transmission facilities in the future in the County. -In this regard, the development of utility/road/canal joint use corridors and renewable energy development parks are attempts by the County to provide a new roadmap to foster orderly and environmentally responsible energy and transmission development in Imperial County.
+The revisions associated with the Imperial County Renewable Energy and Transmission Element to include transmission siting and planning is an attempt to provide a more comprehensive and orderly approach to the development of future transmission facilities in the County.
+In this regard, the development of utility/road/canal joint use corridors and renewable energy are attempts by the County to provide a new roadmap to foster orderly and environmentally responsible energy and transmission development in Imperial County.